What is the SR-79 Realignment Project?

 San Bernardino, CA 92401

 300 E. Latham Avenue

 San Jacinto, CA 92583

+The refinements for the Preferred Alternative presented in the Final EIR/EIS are the same as those presented in the Partially Recirculated DEIR/SDEIS.
 Many of the project engineering refinements are responsive to comments received on the Draft EIR/EIS, and they help minimize environmental impacts, strengthen mitigation measures, or assist in making the project alternatives incrementally more consistent with local and tribal governments (can not be a preference).
-The refinements being made are summarized as follows:
+The refinements are summarized as follows:

 Who can I contact about the SR-79 Realignment Project?

 If you have comments or questions about the SR-79 Realignment Project contact us through our website at www.sr79project.info/contact or call (951) 787-7141.
 You may also write to: